Monographs resulting from my main personal research into the British Merchant Service during the Great War 1914-19 ...

 within the Empire and at Sea during 1914

 This arose out of research into British merchant mariners marooned in Germany in the autumn of 1914.
 In the course of these studies I began to realise that their plight had been made materially worse by the British State.
 Partly in comparison, but also out of curiosity, I then started looking at how German civilians in Britain had been treated during these same months.
 Something that has almost entirely been written out of British accounts of this conflict, I soon realised why.
 The see-sawing policies of the Home Office and War Office not only were far from reasonably thought out, were utterly shambolic and almost comic in operation.
-And, there were darker wishes of elements within the War Office - M.I.5. in particular.
+And, there were darker wishes of elements within the War Office: especially in M.I.5.
 But, the activities of the Admiralty and Royal Navy were downright malevolent in the cynical breaking of International Law.
 At least one incident was literally an act of piracy.
 This is not a tale of the British at their best.

 Format: